ing-bank/ingenious-doc/docs/mobiletesting/emulatorsetup.md

 * Inside the **Manage Browser** tab, Enter the name of the **Appium Configuation** you want to create, in the `Browser` textbox and hit ++enter++

-* By default, `automationName`, `deviceName`, `platformName` and `platformVersion` are the default and required **Appium Configuations** as key-value pair when creating new emulators.
-You can add other Appium Configurations as desired.
+* By default, `automationName`, `deviceName`, `platformName` and `platformVersion` are the required key-value pairs for **Appium configuration** when creating new emulators.
+Additional Appium configurations can be included as needed.

      ![createConfig](../img/mobiletesting/config.png "createConfig")